MetaMask/metamask-extension/README.md

 #### Preparing a Test Build

-Before running e2e tests, you'll need a test build.
-You have two options:
+Before running e2e tests, ensure you've run `yarn install` to download ependencies.
+Next, you'll need a test build.
+You have 3 options:

 1. Use `yarn download-builds:test` to quickly download and unzip test builds for Chrome and Firefox into the `./dist/` folder.
 2. Create a custom test build: for testing against different build types, use `yarn build:test`.
 This command allows you to generate test builds for various types, including: